OW-HGR/Debt-and-investment-quarterly/README.md

 If you then run `00 Wrapper` it will work load the required libraries, run through each module in order, and save the output in the specified folder.

 ### Step 1: load and clean the data
 The first script, `01 read straight from xlsx.R` loads each tab from the published sheets from the input folder, sets the column names from whichever row they are in, and drops any blank rows from the top of the sheet.
 The identification of the row with the column names was done manually because we want to be extra sure that we've got the right value.
-20 tabs are used as of Q2 2019-20.
+40 tabs are used as of Q2 2019-20.

 The data is originally published in a wide format: a row for each LA, a column for each variable, and a value at the intersection of each.
 This script converts these to a long format, where there is only one value per row, with the metadata given as columns.
 More on the difference between wide data and long data [here](https://en.wikipedia.org/wiki/Wide_and_narrow_data)

-The 20 long tables are then labelled with the coverage date and the name of the original spreadsheet and tab, stacked into one table, tidied up to remove unwanted columns and rows, and formatted to set the data types of the vectors to numerics and factors.
+The 40 long tables are then labelled with the coverage date and the name of the original spreadsheet and tab, stacked into one table, tidied up to remove unwanted columns and rows, and formatted to set the data types of the vectors to numerics and factors.

 Because tabs are loaded by index number rather than name, and dates are added manually, there is a risk that the wrong date is applied.
 There is a check built in here that write a table showing the date and tab name.
 Just check that they are aligned.

 Finally, the table is converted back to a wide format to check that there are no duplicates.

+### Step 2: fix errors
+This step fixes a few errors that have been identified in the data.
+These are:
+1. Forest of Dean appears twice in 2008-09.
+This step drops the duplicates.
+2. From Q4 2018-19 to Q2 2019-20 inclusive there are entries for both `Essex Police, Fire and Crime Commissioner Fire and Rescue Authority` and `Essex Police, Fire and Crime Commissioner Police Authority`.
+They seem to be the same organisation.
+All the values for the second one are 0.
+This fix this, all reference to the second one are filtered out.
+This is done this way rather than by coding the organisation name as `drop` in the lookup table, as a precation in case the organisation name is used for non-zero values in the future.
+3. In Q3 2016-17, short-term inter-authority borrowing is incorrectly labelled as long-term, and the values for long-term inter-authority lending are missing.
+This is addressed by fixing the labelling error and setting NAs for long-term borrowing.

-### Step 2: standardise coding of entities and variables
+### Step 3: standardise coding of entities and variables
-The second script `02 debt standardise.R` deals with the issue of stylistic variation between releases.
+The second script `03 standardise vars and entities.R` deals with the issue of stylistic variation between releases.

 LA names are addressed first.
 A lookup table is loaded that contains all the variations of the names of LAs that was found in previous releases of the debt and investment series, and their standardised form.
 This lookup is included in this repo, in the `Libraries` folder.
 Here is a sample: